 Ionic builds, TestFlight, Codeship, Jenkins CI, Travis CI, Semaphore CI & CircleCI all allow for continuous integration and deployment pipeline implementation

 Use the following CI-CD tools with React Native: Bitrise, Travis CI, CircleCI, and Jenkins CI

 Winner: Both React Native and Ionic.

-In general, cross-platform and hybrid frameworks may have performance issues in terms of UX and UI.
-View the video of Tal Kol providing some insight into some of these challenges.
+In general, cross-platform and hybrid frameworks may have performance issues regarding UX and UI.
+View the Tal Kol video providing insight into some of these challenges.
 A big challenge in working with Ionic is rendering your UI at 60fps.
 While libraries like React Native Interactable and Lottie by Airbnb have made it much easier to achieve 60 frames per second with React native, this is still a challenge.

-By eliminating separate native codebases for each platform, it reduces development and maintenance costs.
+Eliminating separate native codebases for each platform reduces development and maintenance costs.
 Consequently, you can invest more time into improving the quality of the application and adding new features.